 Furthermore, there are those who teach that once we “walk through the door of faith,” it doesn’t matter what kind of life we live after that.
 Thus in regard to the above scriptures, what they’re actually teaching is that if the “saved” live such a life of sin, they’ll still go to Heaven, but if the unsaved live such a life of sin, then they’ll go to hell.
 Which, of course, makes no sense.
 Like the other position I described, that idea has to be assumed.
 We cannot draw conclusions based on assumptions.
 Paul is emphatic: those who live such a lifestyle of sin, “will not inherit the kingdom of God.”
 Thus those who do, reveal the absence of salvation.

-There’s still another group who teach that as long as there is some “fruit of salvation” after one “comes to faith in Christ,” then it doesn’t matter if they turn away and live a life of sin for the rest of their lives.
+There’s still another group who teach that as long as there is some “fruit of salvation” (“fruit of the light”) after one “comes to faith in Christ,” then it doesn’t matter if they turn away and live a life of sin for the rest of their lives.
 Like the other two positions, that idea has to be assumed, because nowhere in these passages does Paul indicate such an idea.
 On the contrary, he flatly states that those who live such a life as he describes, will not “inherit the kingdom of God,” which means that they will instead be judged as unbelievers.
 The only thing that Paul indicates in any of these passages is, that he is referring to those who have never been saved.
 This is not an assumption, but is what he actually indicates.
-Even if it looks like there was the fruit of salvation in the beginning, if it does not endure, if one drifts into a life of sin and rebellion to the will of God, and they have more of an interest in the things of the world than the things of God, and this goes on year after year without conviction or concern, then that’s the evidence of false fruit.
+Even if it looks like there was the fruit of salvation in the beginning, if it does not endure, if one drifts into a life of sin and rebellion to the will of God, and they have more of an interest in the things of the world than the things of God, and this goes on year after year without conviction or concern, then that’s the evidence of a false conversion.